 Let’s end it.
 Family homelessness is a temporary problem, not a chronic condition.
 However, federal funding has evaporated for many family programs as HUD’s focus, and that of many local funders, has turned to chronically homeless men and women.
 As a result, families have fallen through the cracks.
 We can change this.
 By helping parents and children achieve lasting independence, our organization seeks to eradicate family homelessness.
 Join us.

-We help families who have suffered a setback quickly access the support services they need.
-After assessing their unique circumstances, we can direct these families to rapid rehousing and/or services from other area nonprofits, or Family Shelter, our Emergency Shelter.
+We help families in crisis quickly access the support services they need.
+After assessing their circumstances, we can direct these families to rapid rehousing, services from other area nonprofits, or Family Shelter, our Emergency Shelter.

 St. Lawrence Place is a 30-home community offering support services, life skills training and up to two years of transitional housing for families experiencing homelessness.

 Live Oak Place provides affordable housing to at-risk families, helping them bridge the gap from transitional housing to independent living.
 We currently have homes across Columbia and Richland County.

 We advocate on behalf of homeless families in a number of ways, representing their voices whenever important decisions are made in our community and in local/regional government conversations.
 We’re also working to build a full, healthy continuum of service providers via a powerful community initiative called The Roundtable.